Duesenberg Model A: Chassis

 The chassis was based on a pressed steel ladder frame with channel-section side members and fabricated and tubular cross members.
 Suspension was by semi-elliptic leaf springs and Watson Stabilator dampers front and rear, with a tubular beam axle at the front and a live axle and radius rods at the rear.
-The standard wheelbase was 134 in, with a wheelbase of 141 in available for seven-passenger bodies.
+The standard wheelbase was 134 in, stretched to 141 in for seven-passenger bodies.
 The front and rear tracks were both 56 in wide.
 Center-locking wire wheels with 5" x 33" tires were used front and rear.

-The Duesenberg Straight Eight was the first production automobile to use Lockheed Corporation Hydraulic brakes on all four wheels.
+The Duesenberg Straight Eight was the first production automobile to use Lockheed Corporation hydraulic brakes on all four wheels.
 The brakes on the front wheels were 16 in in diameter and were finned to dissipate heat.
 The fluid used in the system was a mixture of glycerine and water.